 Requirement 4: Find out who in your area has authority for search and rescue and what their responsibilities are.
 Discuss this with your counselor, and explain the official duties of a search and rescue team.

 Requirement 5: Working with your counselor, become familiar with the Incident Command System.
 You may use any combination of resource materials, such as printed or online.
-Discuss with your counselor how features of the ICS compare with Scouting's patrol method.
+With your counselor, discuss the features of the ICS and how they compare with Scouting’s patrol method.

 Requirement 6: Identify four types of search and rescue teams and discuss their use or role with your counselor.
 Then do the following:

 Requirement 6 a: Interview a member of one of the teams you have identified above, and learn how this team contributes to a search and rescue operation.
 Discuss what you learned with your counselor.

 Requirement 6 b: Describe the process and safety methods of working around at least two of the specialized SAR teams you identified above.

 Requirement 6 c: Explain the differences between wilderness, urban, and water SARs.